google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 * You can wait for the next user navigation.
 For this you can either wait for the user to navigate to another page in the same service worker scope, or you can ask the user to reload the client page.
-* Or, you can do what most implementations, including Chrome's samples, do.
+* Or, you can do what most implementations, including [Chrome's samples](https://github.com/GoogleChrome/samples) , do.
 Add a function called claim(), which allows the service worker to start serving to client pages immediately.

-The claim() method also returns a Promise.
+The `claim()` method also returns a Promise.

 {% highlight javascript %}
 self.addEventListener('activate', function(activateEvent) {